Tom Seaver: Personal life and death

-Seaver married Nancy Lynn McIntyre on June 9, 1966 in Jacksonville, Florida during Seaver's Triple-A stint.
+Seaver married Nancy Lynn McIntyre on June 9, 1966, in Jacksonville, Florida during Seaver's Triple-A stint.
 They were the parents of two daughters, Sarah and Annie.
 They lived in Calistoga, California, where Seaver started his own 3.5-acre (1.4 ha) vineyard, Seaver Family Vineyards, on his 116-acre (47 ha) estate, in 2002.
 His first vintage was produced in 2005.
 He presented his two cabernets, "Nancy's Fancy" and "GTS," at an April 2010 wine-tasting event in SoHo, to positive reviews.

-His media nickname referred to the cartoon character Tom Terrific.
-In 2019, NFL quarterback Tom Brady was denied the trademark "Tom Terrific", when the United States Patent and Trademark Office said it "may falsely suggest a connection with Tom Seaver".
+At the annual Hall of Fame induction, Seaver was part of a "club" which included Bob Gibson, Sandy Koufax, and Steve Carlton which annually brought a bottle of wine to share at a dinner held at The Otesaga Hotel.

+Seaver was an opponent of the Vietnam War, and spoke out against it leading up to the 1969 World Series.

 In 2013, it was reported that Seaver suffered from memory loss, not even remembering long-term acquaintances and experiencing symptoms of "sleep disorder, nausea, and a general overall feeling of chemical imbalance".
 According to former teammate Bud Harrelson, Seaver was "otherwise doing well".
 On March 7, 2019, Seaver's family announced that he had dementia and was retiring from public life.

 Seaver died in his sleep as a result of complications from Lewy body dementia and COVID-19 on August 31, 2020, during the COVID-19 pandemic in California.
 He was 75.